stathisky-repo/SkepticalNet/README.md

 <br>

-This repository contains the **inference code and pre-trained models** for the paper: *"SkepticalNet: A Safety-Aware Interactive Segmentation Framework for Neuro-Oncology"* (Under Review).
+This repository contains the **inference code and pre-trained models** for the paper: *"SkepticalNet: A Safety-Aware Interactive Segmentation Framework for Neuro-Oncology"* (Accepted at MICCAI 2026).

 Our method introduces a safety-aware training protocol that prevents "trigger-happy" hallucinations in interactive brain tumor segmentation.
 This demo showcases inference on a **Pre-treatment Adult Glioma** case from BraTS using point and bounding box interactions.